 This will be fairly obvious to most guitarists.
-A smaller guitar is more comfortable to hold and play due to their more compact size, compared to the larger dreadnought or jumbo which can have an impact on reach and just feel bulkier to play.
+A smaller guitar is more comfortable to hold and play due to its more compact size, compared to the larger dreadnought or jumbo which can have an impact on reach and just feel bulkier to play.
 When playing in a standing position the weight of a smaller bodied guitar is also less.

 Some smaller bodied guitars also have a shorter scale length.
 The shorter the scale length the less tension required on the strings making them more sensitive and simpler to fret.

 While a larger bodied instrument e.g. a dreadnought is considered a louder guitar, this tends to refer to its capability to produce volume when played with a pick and incorporating strumming.